 Benefits of Atlas Team Certification

 Atlas serves people in areas across the US.
 Explore our interactive map for the locations of our trained Team Facilitators who are ready to support our clients.
 Most work within a 1 hr radius of where they live, or you can come to them.
 We are adding support for additional locations regularly.
 Contact us at firstname.lastname@example.org to find out more.

 Ready to Apply?

 To begin your journey with Atlas, you will first fill out a shorter pre-application.
 If we determine that you might be a good fit for our program, we will send you a full application to fill out.
-When you are ready to apply, simply click the link below which will take you to our online application.
+When you are ready to apply, simply click the link below which will take you to our online pre-application.
 You can save your progress and resume at any time.

 Feel free to contact email@example.com if you have any questions.